Mini Piling Ground Investigation Requirements

 • High groundwater levels

-Accurate ground data allows the piling design to be tailored to these conditions, reducing uncertainty during installation.
+Accurate ground data shapes the piling design to suit these conditions.
+It reduces uncertainty during installation.

 Reducing Risk and Unexpected Costs

-One of the key benefits of a ground investigation is reducing risk before construction begins.
-Unknown ground conditions are one of the most common causes of delays, redesign and additional costs on building projects.
+A ground investigation reduces risk before construction begins.
+Unknown ground conditions cause delays, redesign, and extra costs on building projects.

 Regulatory and Design Requirements

-In the UK, ground investigations are often required to comply with building regulations and industry standards.
-Guidance such as BS 5930:2015 sets out best practice for site investigations, ensuring that sufficient information is gathered to support foundation design.
+In the UK, building regulations and industry standards often call for ground investigations.
+Guidance such as BS 5930:2015 sets out best practice for site investigations.
+It provides the information needed for foundation design.

 Working Without a Full Ground Investigation

-While a full ground investigation provides the most accurate data, it is not always available, particularly on smaller residential projects.
+A full ground investigation provides the most accurate data.
+That said, it is not always available.
+This is particularly the case for smaller residential projects.

 In these cases, piling designs are often based on: